BHPS+UKHLS (26 waves) Repeated Time Values Error in Stata

 I can send you some instructions on how to create a tailored weight.
 Please email your request here and mention that you are after these instructions email@example.com .

-#17 Updated by Abigail Dumalus about 1 month ago
+#17 Updated by Abigail Dumalus 4 months ago

 I just sent an email request for creating a tailored weight.